jballas/441_work/HW-6/readme.md

 It sounds like we're going to connect 3 pages.
 The Player enters their details, they play the game and then in goes to a third page to display them.

 I'm not exactly sure why we have to make 3 pages, when you could have the player's information on the same page as the game, but maybe it is so we could understand more about local storage.
+I will figure this out!

-You have to connect the each page with the final score page using the same JSON.
+Ahha, so I've discovered that you must connect each page with the final score page using the same JSON.
 The tricky part came when I had to send all the information to last page.
 For a while the names didn't show up, but the score did.
 Then after studying our sample it made sense, you have to send the information to page 2, and then again update it and send it to page 3.
 Otherwise, it doesn't transfer over to the third page.

 ## Tracking the SCORE

 In order to display the score at the end, you have to track it.
 I did this by creating a variable that will increase in count whenever the player clicks on the second image.
-I wasn't quite sure where to put it in the `flip_card()` function, but I settled on the first if statement, which keeps track if a player has picked a second card.
+I wasn't quite sure where to put it in the `flip_card()` function, but I settled on the first `if statement`, which keeps track of whether a player has picked a second card.
 I used a `console.log(score)` to test it.

-However, the other tricky part was figuring out how to know when they player matched all the cards.
+The other tricky part was figuring out how to know when the player matched all the cards.
 I made a couple of unsuccessful attempts.
-First, I tried counting the clicks on the cards, but this was not reliable.
-My new_array already had ten images in it when I start my game, so I can't track the images.
+First, I tried counting the clicks on the cards, but this was not viable.
+My new_array already has ten images in it when I start my game, so I couldn't track the images.
 So, instead I made an array called `pair[]`.

 Successful Code
 ```JS